IonDen/ion.rangeSlider/readme.md

 ## Update history
+* September 11, 2013 - Fixed bug on Android-devices.
+Added support for negative and fractional values.
+Issues #15, 16
 * August 23, 2013 - Issues #7-10 fixed and some enhancements
 * July 29, 2013 - Issue #2 fixed.
 Versioning changed
 * June 30, 2013 - minor bug fixes and new option "hideText"